ChandanAnanth/ITIS-6177-SystemIntegration-FinalProject-TextToSpeech/README.md

 ## Pre-requisites

-•	[NodeJs] - The compiler of javascript.
+•	NodeJs - The compiler of javascript.

-•	[Express js] - Running web server and Api's.
+•	Express js - Running web server and Api's.

-•	[Micorosoft Azure] - To convert users text to speech.
+•	npm - Nodejs package manager.

-•	[npm] - Nodejs package manager.
+•	Micorosoft Azure - To convert users text to speech.

-•	[dotenv] - to seperate secrets from source code and share source code while allowing other people to create their own.
+•	dotenv - to seperate secrets from source code and share source code while allowing other people to create their own.

-Steps:
+## Steps:

-Download code from github link
+Download code from github [link](https://github.com/ChandanAnanth/ITIS-6177-SystemIntegration-FinalProject-TextToSpeech.git).

 Open the code in any Nodejs Editor.
 Example: Visual code

 Edit .env file and add following values: